mmccool/chaos-clock/README.md

-# chaos-clock
+# Chaos Clock
-A Stochastic Clock that Computes the Correct Time Asymptotically
+A stochastic clock that computes the correct time only on average.